• Athletics

 • a high school cumulative GPA of 3.0 or higher.

-• a composite ACT score of 23 or higher (or equivalent COMPASS/ACCUPLACER score) .
+• a composite ACT score of 23 or higher (or equivalent ACCUPLACER or SAT score) .

 • college-level placement in English and Reading.

-• an ACT math score of 18 or higher (or equivalent COMPASS/ACCUPLACER score)
+• an ACT math score of 18 or higher (or equivalent ACCUPLACER or SAT score)

-To be eligible for automatic scholarship renewal after the initial award, students must have completed their developmental math requirements and must earn a 2.75 GPA or better each term and maintain a cumulative 3.0 GPA or better.
+To be eligible for automatic scholarship renewal after the initial award, students must have term GPA of a 2.75 or better and a cumulative GPA of a 3.0 or better.

-To apply, students must submit an ASU Mid-South Scholarship application by April 15 and have a seven semester high school GPA transcript and placement scores available in the college’s Admissions Office.
+To apply, students must submit an ASU Mid-South Scholarship application by the scholarship deadline date and have a seven semester high school GPA transcript and placement scores available in the college’s Admissions Office.
 Actual awarding of the scholarship is pending until receipt of the final eight-semester high school transcript.

 Academic All-Star Scholarship